A glimpse of ones own exile

 someone had painted the oak yellow

 2014 is the twentieth anniversary of the death of Derek Jarman, artist and queer activist.
 Derek Jarman was one of those artists without boundaries, simultaneously pursuing filmmaking, painting, writing, creative gardening, set design, and more.
 His astounding notebooks, which look like overstuffed scrapbooks, were filled with collages, calligraphy, poetry, objects, drawings, and pasted images of all sorts.
-As part of the celebrations taking place under the auspices of Jarman 2014, London’s Test Centre has reissued Jarman’s only published book of poetry.
+As part of the celebrations, London’s Test Centre has reissued Jarman’s only published book of poetry.
 What’s especially interesting about A Finger in the Fishes Mouth is the fact that every poem is paired with an image from a postcard that Jarman collected.

 Test Centre touts their reprint as a facsimile of the original 1972 publication by the tiny Bettiscombe Press, located in Dorset, which published a small number of books in the late 1960s and early 1970s.
 Their list includes several small editions that combined the poetry and photography of the publishers Michael Pinney and John Miles.
 Jarman’s obscure book failed to sell and later in his life he destroyed what he had of the edition, and now only four copies are known to survive.
 Like the original, the new version of A Finger in the Fishes Mouth has mirrored front and back covers and an image by the rather colorful character Wilhelm von Gloeden on the front cover.
 Inside, the poems are all on the right hand pages, while the images are on the left.
 Each poem/image spread is separated by another double-page spread that is entirely blank except for a simple number identifying each poem’s number from 1 to 32.